Gertrude Hoffmann (actress): Marriage

 From the spring of 1910 until 1917, he was headmaster of the Country Day School founded by Vassie Ward (1875-1954) in Kansas City, Missouri.
 He later was named director of the Santa Barbara Museum of Natural History in California.
 Ralph Hoffmann died from a fall while on a scientific expedition to California's Channel Islands in 1932.

 The couple had two daughters and a son.
-Eleanor Hoffmann was born on December 21, 1895, in Belmont, Massachusetts, and died on December 20, 1990, in Santa Barbara, California.
-Walter Wesselhoeft Hoffmann was born on December 20, 1897, in Belmont, Massachusetts, and died on May 7, 1977, in Cambridge, Massachusetts.
+Eleanor Hoffmann was born on December 21, 1895, in Belmont, Massachusetts and died on December 20, 1990, in Santa Barbara, California.
+Walter Wesselhoeft Hoffmann was born on December 20, 1897, in Belmont, Massachusetts and died on May 7, 1977, in Cambridge, Massachusetts.
 The youngest child, Gertrude "Trudy" Hoffmann, was born on April 2, 1904, in Belmont, Massachusetts.
-Trudy married British composer Sir Arthur Bliss on June 1, 1925, in Santa Barbara, California, and relocated to London, England, where she lived until her death in 2008.
+Trudy married British composer Sir Arthur Bliss on June 1, 1925, in Santa Barbara, California and moved to London, England, where she lived until her death in 2008.

 Acting career

 Gertrude W. Hoffmann's first Hollywood role was playing Mattie in Before Dawn that premiered on August 4, 1933.
-She would go on to have a thirty-year career as a character actor appearing in a number of movies and television shows.
-Among her credits are such films as Alfred Hitchcock's Foreign Correspondent, which was nominated for Best Picture Oscar in 1941, as well as The File on Thelma Jordon (1950), Caged (1950), and The War of the Worlds (1953).
-She played Mrs. Odetts in the 1950s sitcom My Little Margie and made her final performance in an episode of the sitcom Car 54, Where Are You? that aired in 1963.
+She would go on to have a 30-year career as a character actor, appearing in a number of movies and television shows.
+Among her credits are such films as Alfred Hitchcock's Foreign Correspondent, The File on Thelma Jordon (1950), Caged (1950), and The War of the Worlds (1953).
+She played Mrs. Odetts in the 1950s sitcom My Little Margie and made her final performance in an episode of the sitcom Car 54, Where Are You? in 1963.